GrabYourPitchforks/coreclr/src/System.Private.CoreLib/Tools/GenUnicodeProp/Readme.md

  - `PropList.txt`
  - `UnicodeData.txt`
  - `auxiliary/GraphemeBreakProperty.txt`
+ - `extracted/DerivedBidiClass.txt`

 And the files listed below from https://www.unicode.org/Public/emoji/:

  - `emoji-data.txt`

-Drop all five of these files into the same directory as this application, then execute: `dotnet run`
+Drop all six of these files into the same directory as this application, then execute:

+> `dotnet run`

+If you want to include casing data (simple case mappings + case folding) in the generated file, execute:

+> `dotnet run -- -IncludeCasingData`